RUSSIA: Increasing land use fines "a lottery"

 Judges appear to disagree over whether the provisions of the Religion Law free a defendant from responsibility under Administrative Code Article 8.8, Part 1 ("The use of a land plot not for its intended purpose in accordance with its belonging to a particular land category and/or authorised use").
 "Obviously, opinions differ," Hare Krishna lawyer Frolov commented to Forum 18 on 6 February.
 "As long as there is no clarification at the level of the Supreme Court, it will be a lottery."

-Pentecostal Union lawyer Vladimir Ozolin added to Forum 18 on 14 March: "As in most cases of law enforcement practice, courts have two positions: some acquit, others convict.
+Pentecostal Union lawyer Vladimir Ozolin added to Forum 18 on 14 March: "As in most cases of state officials' practice, courts have two positions: some acquit, others convict.
 As for what is behind this – it remains only to make assumptions, but there is no unequivocal answer."

 Rapid rise in fines from 2016